Dielectric Insulation Coatings: Electrogard

 3. ElectroScreed: Epoxy based two component dielectric insulation screed used as leveling coat with minimum thickness of 1 mm with durability of more than 10 years.

-If you are looking for epoxy coating for electrical insulation, contact Floorkrete today for maximum satisfaction.
+If you're seeking epoxy coatings that provide superior electrical insulation, contact Floorkrete today to experience maximum satisfaction.

 Details on suitable products are mentioned below: